nushell/tree-sitter-nu/CONTRIBUTING.md

 consider [the official docs][005]

-- [corpus/][103] -> this directory contains tests for the parser. the tests roughly organized in directories with their nodes. add a file with a descriprive name that should generally cover a node to the right folder and write the tests using the [special test syntax][006]
+- [corpus/][103] -> this directory contains tests for the parser. the tests roughly organized in directories with their nodes. add a file with a descriptive name that should generally cover a node to the right folder and write the tests using the [special test syntax][006]